samzipper/website-HEAL/content/authors/max-meyers/_index.md

 bio:
 education:
   courses:
-  - course: B.A. in Geology and Environmental Earth Sciences
+  - course: B.A. in Geology and Environmental Earth Sciences (in progress)
     institution: Pitzer College
     year: 2019
 email: ""